-- For a discussion of the accounting for investments in tax credit entities, see "Principles of Consolidation" on page F-51. - For a discussion of the accounting for equity securities available-for-sale, see "Investment Securities" beginning on page F-55. - For a discussion of the accounting for restricted equity investments, see "Nonmarketable equity securities" on page F-60. - For a discussion of valuation methodologies used, including key assumptions and practices affecting valuation, see "Fair Value Measurements" beginning on page F-52.
+- For a discussion of the accounting for investments in tax credit entities, see "Principles of Consolidation" on page F-51. - For a discussion of the accounting for equity securities available-for-sale, see "Investment Securities" beginning on page F-55. - For a discussion of the accounting for restricted equity investments as well as indirect private equity and venture capital investments, see "Nonmarketable equity securities" on page F-60. - For a discussion of valuation methodologies used, including key assumptions and practices affecting valuation, see "Fair Value Measurements" beginning on page F-52.